7. Profiling data format¶

 }

 7.1.4.
-Vertex types
+Vertex types¶

-vertexTypes lists the vertex types that are actually used in the graph.
 There may be many more vertex types but unused ones are ignored.
-In the rest of the profile data, references to vertex types are specified as an index into these arrays.
+In the rest of

-• sizes contains the size of the vertex state (the class members) of each vertex type.
-For example Doubler might have 4 bytes of state.
+nameslists the names of the vertex types.
+This includes built-in vertices likepoplar_rt::LongMemcpy.sizescontains the size of the vertex state (the class members) of each vertex type.
+For exampleDoublermight have 4 bytes of state.

 7.1.5.
-Compute sets
+Compute sets¶

-computeSets contains cycle estimates, names and the number of vertices in each compute set.
-For the IPU_MODEL target it also includes a cycleEstimates field.
+computeSets contains cycle estimates, names and the number of vertices in

 7.1.6.
-Exchanges
+Exchanges¶

 exchanges lists some basic information about internal exchanges.

-• cyclesByTile is the number of cycles that each tile used for internal exchanges.
-It is indexed as [internal_exchange_id][tile].
+bytesReceivedByTileis the number of bytes received by each tile in the exchange.
+It is indexed as[internal_exchange_id][tile].bytesSentByTileis the number of bytes sent by each tile in the exchange.
+It is indexed as[internal_exchange_id][tile].cyclesByTileis the number of cycles that each tile used for internal exchanges.
+It is indexed as[internal_exchange_id][tile].
 This is known exactly for internal exchanges, which are statically scheduled.

 externalExchanges lists the same information for IPU-to-IPU exchanges.

-• estimatedCyclesByTile is the estimated number of cycles that each tile used for exchanges with other IPUs.
+bytesReceivedByTileis the number of bytes received by each tile in the exchange.
+It is indexed as[external_exchange_id][tile].bytesSentByTileis the number of bytes sent by each tile in the exchange.
+It is indexed as[external_exchange_id][tile].estimatedCyclesByTileis the estimated number of cycles that each tile used for exchanges with other IPUs.
 It is indexed as [external_exchange_id][tile].

-hostExchanges lists the same information for exchanges between the host and IPU.
+hostExchanges lists the same information for exchanges between the host and

-• estimatedCyclesByTile is the estimated number of cycles that each tile used for exchanges to or from the host.
-It is indexed as [host_exchange_id][tile].
+bytesReceivedByTileis the number of bytes received by each tile in the exchange.
+It is indexed as[host_exchange_id][tile].bytesSentByTileis the number of bytes sent by each tile in the exchange.
+It is indexed as[host_exchange_id][tile].estimatedCyclesByTileis the estimated number of cycles that each tile used for exchanges to or from the host.
+It is indexed as[host_exchange_id][tile].

 7.1.7.
-Program structure
+Program structure¶

 The graph profile includes a serialisation of the program structure.
 This can include some programs generated during compilation, such as exchange and sync operations, in addition to the programs explicitly specified in the source code.

 programs is a flattened array of all the programs given to the engine.
-This includes control programs (programs the user has provided) and functions (internally generated programs to reduce code duplication).
+This

 "controlPrograms":[0],